BuddyForms/BuddyForms-Geo-My-WP/readme.txt

 == Changelog ==
+= 1.1.10 - 16 Mar 2020 =
+* Fixed the not saving behavior for a single Address field.

 = 1.1.9 = 9 Mar 2020
 * Added the location icon to get the user location from the navigator.
 * Implemented the user auto-location of the user on form load.